-Variations by Country
+Variations by Market

-In some countries, such as Hong Kong, Italy and Mexico, insurers are free to design their own PEC exclusion clauses and administer them in accordance with their own claim philosophies and guidelines.
+In some markets, such as Hong Kong, Italy and Mexico, insurers are free to design their own PEC exclusion clauses and administer them in accordance with their own claim philosophies and guidelines.
 The guidelines generally cover how to deem conditions as preexisting, listing the impairments, the levels of severity, and the permissible periods of time prior to application submission that a qualifying impairment was first medically investigated.
 The guidelines also cover how to incorporate language in the clauses that clarifies how long a condition would have to have existed to be considered pre-existing (e.g., whether conditions suffered since birth would be pre-existing, or only those experienced within the past X years).
 In other countries, including Malaysia, the U.K., Singapore, South Korea, Australia, the U.S. and Dubai, insurers do not have the same freedom.
 Either local regulatory authorities or self-policed best market practices govern insurer treatment of the PEC exclusion, including policy language and guidelines for the application.

 Malaysia insurance regulator Bank Negara Malaysia is currently revising its PEC exclusion clause guidelines.
 The revised language (which is already being used by several insurers doing business in Malaysia), states that a PEC is:

 Disability that the Insured Person/Covered Person has reasonable knowledge of, before the commencement or reinstatement of this Policy/Certificate.
 The Insured Person/Covered Person is considered to have reasonable knowledge of a pre-existing illness if: